The most important appliance in your RV is the refrigerator.

 RV refrigerators can fail for a number of reasons.
 See when to repair versus when to replace your RV refrigerator…

 There are 2 brands of refrigerators commonly found in RVs:

 Both operate under the same principles.

-As heat is applied, the fluid circulates through the cooling unit drawing the heat out of the refrigerator.
+- The cooling unit amounts to a series of tubes filled with an ammonia-based liquid — as heat is applied, the fluid circulates through the cooling unit drawing the heat out of the refrigerator.

 When an RV refrigerator starts failing (not cooling as well as it should), it means the fluid is no longer circulating properly through the cooling unit.

 The nice thing about RV refrigerators is there are no moving parts.
 There are no pumps to wear out, and no compressors either.
 All the work is done simply by heating liquid — like in your coffee pot.
 When it boils, it perks the coffee.
 When the ammonia is heated, it circulates.